cubiclesoft/php-flexforms-extras/README.md

 * Multiselect dropdown support.
 Adds a jQuery UI widget for selecting multiple items.
 * Multiselect flat view support.
 Adds a jQuery UI widget for selecting and reordering multiple items.
 * Table row ordering.
 Adds drag-and-drop support to an injected column for the 'table' type.
+* Table cards.
+Adds responsive layout support for the 'table' type via client-side templates to convert tables into formatted cards in a new table column so each row fits on a single screen horizontally.
+* Table scrolling.
+Adds scrolling of a table body to fit an entire table onto a single screen vertically.
 * Table sticky headers.
 Adds sticky header support to the header for the 'table' type.
+Buggy on mobile OS platforms (e.g. Android Google Chrome).
 * Has a liberal open source license.
 MIT or LGPL, your choice.
 * Designed for relatively painless integration into your project.
 * Sits on GitHub for all of that pull request and issue tracker goodness to easily submit changes and ideas respectively.